Creating our Camping Supplies List

 Outdoor Rug and Step Rugs

 This one isn’t really one of those must-haves for RV camping, but more like a good idea to have.
 Many campsites are on gravel or grass.
 It only took one night to realize that we needed a rug big enough to fit under the awning to keep us out of the dirt and to keep from tracking it into the motorhome.
-These polypropylene outdoor rugs are reversible and can be hosed off before folding them back up to store in the provided carrying bag.
+These polypropylene outdoor rugs are reversible and can be hosed off before folding back up to store in the provided carrying bag.
 They come in a variety of sizes and colors to match your RV and do a great job of keeping the inside of the RV clean.
 We picked the biggest one at 8’x20′ feet so that we could put it under the entire awning and entry steps to the RV.

 Another nice to have are the rugs that wrap around the entry steps.
 It helps knock sand and dirt off your feet before tracking it inside.
 We picked two different colors for each step to match the outside of the RV.